silverstripe/developer-docs/en/02_Developer_Guides/00_Model/02_Relations.md

 }
 ```

 In this example, when the parent object is deleted, the child specified by the `has_one` relation will also be deleted.

-The relation types `has_many`, `belongs_to`, and `has_one` are supported, as are methods that return lists of objects but do not correspond to a physical database relation.
+All relation types (`has_many`, `many_many`, `belongs_many_many`, `belongs_to`, and `has_one`) are supported, as are methods that return lists of objects but do not correspond to a physical database relation.
+In all cases the child defined in `cascade_deletes` will be deleted, never unlinked.

 ### Cascading deletions for `many_many` relations

 When the parent object is deleted, the end child specified by the `cascade_deletes` will also be removed, not unlinked.
-To remove the link between the two objects, use `has_many` on the relation object directly to create an alternate view of the relationship which can be unlinked.
+To remove just the link between the two objects, use `has_many` on the relation object directly to create an alternate view of the relationship which can be unlinked.

 For example: